nilfm/skyline/README.md

 ## PEP8 compliance

 The code for this program has been formatted with the `black` module.
 The settings used were the default ones except for line length, which was set to unlimited.

+## Known bugs

+The grammar doesn't accept expressions of the type IDENTIFIER MINUS NUMBER, without spaces.
+That is, "a-2" doesn't behave correctly, but "a - 2" and "a+2" do.